IDKnix/Inkpens0.8.2.90/README.md

 # Prerequisites

+Please, ignore any Windows warnings.
+I know they may be sketchy but just click More Info.. and click Run Anyway.

 You will need the Kotlin command line compiler.
 (Download at https://github.com/JetBrains/kotlin/releases/tag/v1.9.21)

 You will also need Java and JRE 17+